mitchellkolb/living-atlas/README.md

 For the future of the back end, we would want to create more card moderation tools/endpoints.
 This would include the ability to edit already existing cards and have an endpoint to verify admin users and to have those users be able to delete any card.
 Another feature the backend would like to implement is the ability to view/download only files.
 Currently files are attached to cards which require a card to be made but we could add the feature of a file explorer page where all the files are listed, and the user can download any file they desire.
 3. **Database**
 For the future of the database, all that will need to be done will be to manage the tables as needed, expanding and adding new tables if it is necessary to store more information.
 The instance used to run the database will also need to be upgraded should a large number of people start using the app.
+4. **Misc.**
+This website is currently deployed on Netlify.com and it has a generic netlify link.
+A goal our team could work on in the future could be to get a custom domain and pair it with this deployed version of the site.

 ## References